alopezrivera/OneNoteExporter/README.md

 1. You may want to consider using VS Code and its embedded Powershell terminal, as this allows you to edit and run your configuration and check conversion results.
 To make things easier, consider setting `$notesdestpath` in `config.ps1` to a `notes` directory in the project while adjusting the settings to your preference.
 1. If you aren't actively editing your pages in OneNote, it is highly recommended that you don't delete the intermediate Word docs, as their generation takes a large part of runtime.
 They are stored in their own folder, out of the way.
 You can then quickly re-run the script with different parameters until you find what you like.
-1. If you happen to collapse paragraphs in OneNote, consider installing [Onetastic](https://getonetastic.com/download) and the [attached macro](https://github.com/alopezrivera/owo/blob/master/Expand%20All%20Paragraphs%20in%20Notebook.xml), which will automatically expand any collapsed paragraphs in the notebook.
+1. If you happen to collapse paragraphs in OneNote, consider installing [Onetastic](https://getonetastic.com/download) and the [attached macro](https://github.com/alopezrivera/one/blob/master/Expand%20All%20Paragraphs%20in%20Notebook.xml), which will automatically expand any collapsed paragraphs in the notebook.
 They won't be exported otherwise.
    * To install the macro, click the New Macro Button within the Onetastic Toolbar and then select File -> Import and select the .xml macro included in the release.
    * Run the macro for each Notebook that is open
 1. Unlock all password-protected sections before continuing, the Object Model will not have access to them otherwise

 ## Attribution

-`owo` is built on the base of [ConvertOneNote2markdown](https://github.com/theohbrothers/ConvertOneNote2markdown), by
+`one` is built on the base of [ConvertOneNote2markdown](https://github.com/theohbrothers/ConvertOneNote2markdown), by

 * [SjoerdV](https://github.com/SjoerdV)
 * [nixsee](https://github.com/nixsee/)